vvioletNego/ccParser/README.md

 #### 2.4 Code clone detection

 Use `Simian-2.5.10` to detect all the code clones of source files.
-See [Docs | Simian Similarity Analyzer (quandarypeak.com)](https://simian.quandarypeak.com/docs/) to set par grams you need.
+See [Docs | Simian Similarity Analyzer (quandarypeak.com)](https://simian.quandarypeak.com/docs/) to set par grams you need (**note**: Because simian only supports C++ files with the suffix `.cpp`.
+In order to detect `.cc` files in Apollo, you'll have to change  all `.cc` suffixes to `.cpp` suffixes, if your OS is `windows`, you can put `/source/rename.bat` in the main directory of the source code, eg. `apollo-1.0.0/apollo-1.0.0/`, and run this batch command.
+And if your OS is `Linux`, you can use the command `find . -name "*.cc" -exec bash -c 'mv "$1" "${1%.cc}".cpp' - '{}' \;` Or you can write your own command to complete this work.).
 Put the clone detection results in `/clone-xml` (we already put all the results we use in the `/clone-xml`), and make sure the file name of clone results refers to the example in `/clone-xml`.

 #### 2.5 Module distribution analysis

-`cd` to '/analysisUtil' and run the following command:
+`cd` to `/analysisUtil` and run the following command:

 ```
 $ python module_sort.py